 Approval of this Proposal 7 requires the affirmative vote of the majority of the votes cast.
-Abstentions and broker non-votes are not considered votes cast for the foregoing purpose, and will have no effect on the vote for this proposal.
+Abstentions and broker non-votes will have no effect on the vote for this proposal.

-The Board of Directors unanimously recommends that stockholders vote FOR this proposal to authorize the adjournment of the Annual Meeting.
+The Board of Directors unanimously recommends that stockholders vote "FOR" the proposal to authorize the adjournment of the Annual Meeting.